The Birth Control Handbook, first printed in 1968 by students at McGill University, was a pioneering text. It was also illegal.

 “What made it unique, really, was the fact that it combined both information and the politics of the information,” says Cherniak.
 She and Feingold used the handbook as an opportunity to highlight how issues like race and economics affected women’s access to sexual health resources.
 They also emphasized broader themes, first women’s liberation and later, overpopulation.
 For Cherniak and Feingold, this was integral to the work itself.

-With abstinence-only sex education on the rise and continuing debates in the U.S. over birth control being covered by the Affordable Care Act, it seems like every high school and college orientation kit could still use a copy of the Birth Control Handbook.
+With abstinence-only sex education on the rise and continuing debates in the U.S. over birth control being covered by health care, it seems like every high school and college orientation kit could still use a copy of the Birth Control Handbook.

 Looking back, Cherniak says, “To me, our innovation was to talk about birth control as something that was about people, and not about technique.”